-The big issue is there’s so many good keyboardists that have top-level skills.
-So we had to dig into other aspects like creativity, playing techniques, and contributions to the music industry.
-An easier list to create was the Best Piano Players in the World, due to leaning towards classical players.
+Choosing the top 10 keyboardists in the world was tough.
+With so many talented players, we had to dig into other aspects like creativity, playing techniques, and contributions to the music industry.
+An easier list to compile was the Best Piano Players in the World, with a heavy reliance on classically trained performers.
+In terms of modern music, however…

 #10 – Vangelis